cesanta/mongoose-os-docs/mongoose-os/userguide/rpc.md

 device's RPC services over the serial connection or over the network.
 Alternatively, RPC services can be invoked programmatically.

-That means, you can write a function in C or JavaSciprt, and call it remotely via multiple protocols.
+That means, you can write a function in C or JavaScript, and call it remotely via multiple protocols.
 Example: an RPC service `Sum` that adds two numbers `a` and `b`: